vaceksimon/keycloak-fedcm/README.md

 1. Download the `http-server` package
     - `npm install`
 2. Create an alias for the http-server executable
-   - `alias http-server/node_modules/http-server/bin/http-server`
+   - `alias http-server=node_modules/http-server/bin/http-server`
 3. Run the server.
 Other ports than `8080` can be used, but it requires reconfiguring Keycloak, as described below.
     - `http-server ./src/client-demo/ -p 8080`

 #### Running Keycloak
-Before executing the Keycloak extension, the project needs to be built.
+The project needs to be built before executing the Keycloak extension.
 The Keycloak server requires importing a configuration file with realms, users, and clients for testing.
-After, it can be run.
+Then, it can be run.

 - To compile the project run:
   - `./mvnw exec:exec@compile`